Samsung smartphone placed on a wooden surface outdoors during sunset.

 • More premium matte glass finish

-The Galaxy S26+ is expected to look almost identical to the S26, just larger and lighter than its predecessor.
+Samsung Galaxy S26+ Galaxy S26+ is expected to be almost identical in appearance to the S26 only bigger and heavier than its predecessor.

 Display: Brighter, Smarter, More Efficient

-Samsung still leads the industry in display tech, and the S26 series should continue that trend.
+Samsung is still the leader with regard to display technology, and the S26 series will continue to follow that trend.

 • Dynamic AMOLED 2X